OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-04.md

 ## 1 Thessalonians 4:18

-Therefore, comfort one another with these words.
+Therefore, encourage one another with these words.